-Carlo Ratti and BAF Win Taiwan National Library Competition
+BAF win National Library Tainan, Taiwan

-Carlo Ratti Associatti and Bio-architecture Formosana (BAF) have won the international competition for the Southern branch of the Taiwan National Library and Repository in Tainan, Taiwan.
+Bio-Architecture Formosana (BAF) together with Carlo Ratti Associatti have won the international competition for the Southern branch of the Taiwan National Library and Repository in Tainan, Taiwan.
 With the concept of "Library as a Town", the team created a proposal for a new public building that will accommodate a library, book museum and a joint archives center.
 Selected among nine competitors, the winning design will be placed in the southern part of Taiwan in the XinYing District.
 The proposal is made to investigate the role of the library in the future.

 Sited in a town of 80,000 inhabitants and many Tainan City government offices, the project aims to transform a large, undeveloped suburban plot.
 Hoping to boost urban life and activity in the southern community, the project opens to the surrounding housing, municipal swimming pool and stadium.
 The library design will include a digital preservation center that will act as a pioneer library in providing preservation service for academic digital materials in Taiwan.
 The center is designed to enhance Taiwan's competitiveness in an era of knowledge economy.